 Significant differences in infant mortality rates by socio-economic group persist in England and Wales ( Oakley et. al. 2009 (720.5 Kb Pdf)).
 One measure of social circumstances is that of occupational status.
 This information is collected at birth.
-Infant mortality rates were highest for the National Statistics Socio-economic Classification (NS-SEC) groups describing routine and manual occupations (Groups 5-7) with 4.6 deaths per 1,000 live births (the three-class version of NS-SEC has been used, see background note 9).
-In contrast there were 3.0 deaths per 1,000 live births for higher managerial, administrative and professional occupations (Groups 1.1, 1.2 and 2) and 3.8 deaths per 1,000 live births for intermediate occupations (Groups 3 and 4).
-For the 2012 data year, the way in which socio-economic status is reported has changed; details can be found in background note 8.
+Infant mortality rates were highest for the National Statistics Socio-economic Classification (NS-SEC) groups describing routine and manual occupations (Groups 5 to 7) with 5.4 deaths per 1,000 live births (the three-class version of NS-SEC has been used, there is more information in background note 9).
+In contrast there were 2.2 deaths per 1,000 live births for higher managerial, administrative and professional occupations (Groups 1.1, 1.2 and 2) and 3.2 deaths per 1,000 live births for intermediate occupations (Groups 3 and 4).
+For the 2012 data year onwards, the way that socio-economic status is reported has changed; details can be found in background note 8.

-Similar patterns in perinatal mortality by socio-economic group were recorded with mortality rates highest for the NS-SEC groups describing routine and manual occupations (8.4 deaths per 1,000 total births).
-Higher managerial, administrative and professional occupations had a perinatal mortality rate of 5.6 deaths per 1,000 total births while for intermediate occupations the rate was 6.8 deaths per 1,000 total births.
-These variations may be the result of the link between lower socio-economic status and poorer maternal health which can ultimately affect infant mortality rates (Oakley et. al. 2009 (720.5 Kb Pdf)).
+Similar patterns in perinatal mortality by socio-economic group were recorded, with mortality rates highest for the NS-SEC groups describing routine and manual occupations (8.3 deaths per 1,000 total births).
+Higher managerial, administrative and professional occupations had a perinatal mortality rate of 5.1 deaths per 1,000 total births while for intermediate occupations the rate was 6.5.
+These variations may be the result of the link between lower socio-economic status and poorer maternal health, which can ultimately affect infant mortality rates (Oakley et. al. 2009 (720.5 Kb Pdf)).